Sam Mitchinson

-Sam Mitchinson (born 26 September 1992) is a left footed Australian football (soccer) player who currently plays for Gwelup Croatia.
+Samuel Mitchinson (born 26 September 1992) is an Australian soccer player who most recently played as a left-back or central midfielder for Bayswater City.

-Club career
+Career

 Perth Glory

-In 2009, he signed a youth contract with A-League club Perth Glory.
+In 2009, Mitchinson signed a youth contract with A-League club Perth Glory.
 He made his professional debut in the 2011-12 A-League season on 25 March 2012 in a round 27 match against Melbourne Victory at the nib Stadium.
-After the conclusion of the 2011–12 A-League season he left Perth and joined Oakleigh Cannons where he made 9 league appearances.
+After the conclusion of the 2011–12 A-League season he left Perth and joined Oakleigh Cannons where he made nine league appearances.

 Melbourne Heart

 On 2 November he made his A-league debut for Melbourne Heart in Round 5 against Western Sydney at Parramatta Stadium.